wulf013/wulf013/README.md

 # About Me
-I am currently taking a year off from college, for various reasons; but primarily to give myself a break.
+I am currently taking more than a year off from college, for various reasons; but primarily to give myself a break.
 I'm working on my BS of Computer Science at St. Mary's University, with minors in Mathematics and Philosophy.
 I have a passion for video games, data science, and the programming languages.

 ## What I am working on
 I am currently working on a number of personal projects ranging from the visualization of nueral networks to video games.